Project management is more than achieving business goals within a timeframe.

 That’s what we’re going to teach you in this guide.

 Let’s get started.

-Making a creative project manager resume might be a great idea.
+Making a creative resume might be a great idea.
 But, the design needs to be made by a professional.

 Or else, it will backfire on you.

-If you misplace some of the information on your resume, recruiters may have a hard time grasping who you are.
+If you misplace some of the information on your resume, HRs may have a hard time grasping who you are.